Hair, makeup, extended maternity benefits: Army makes changes to improve trust and culture

 As a little girl when asked what she wanted to be when she grew up, she told people that she wanted to be a sniper and they looked at her funny.

-“And girls are doing that now.
+“And girls are doing that now [being snipers].
 There are so many different opportunities, and the opportunities continue to grow for women in the Army,” Thompson said.
 “If you want to join the Army, come on.
 We are here.”